Mobile Wellness Declaration

-During the COVID-19 pandemic the elderly have been the hardest hit group, especially those in long-term care facilities and senior homes.
-It’s critical to find new ways to protect these places, as well as workplaces where the virus can quickly spread.
+Seniors in long-term care facilities have been the hardest hit group during the COVID-19 pandemic.
+It’s critical to find new ways to protect these homes, as well as workplaces where the virus can spread quickly.

-Workers and residents alike are at risk of exposure during everyday activities by engaging with colleagues, visitors, patients, residents, friends, and family members.
-These interactions are also difficult to track when someone tests positive for COVID-19, and that depends on a manual, time-consuming, and error-prone process reliant on people remembering everyone they met during the past two weeks.
+Workers and residents alike are at risk of exposure during everyday activities.
+These interactions are also difficult to track when someone tests positive for COVID-19, and that depends on a manual, time-consuming and error-prone process reliant on people remembering everyone they met during the past two weeks.

 The Mobile Wellness Declaration project will add a layer of protection by retro-fitting existing card access systems in these facilities with touch-free screening surveys to control access and adding new thermal imaging technology to detect potentially ill people before they can enter.

-The project is led by BioConnect and brings together Mara Technologies, Suprema and several end-user organizations who will be testing the solution through Q3 and Q4.
+Mobile Wellness Declaration is led by BioConnect and brings together Mara Technologies and Suprema, as well as several end-user organizations that are testing the solution.

-The project will allow long term care facility administrators (or any workplace) to turn any door with a traditional card reader into a smart door that is monitored and controlled from anywhere.
-Those who want to enter a facility will have a wellness declaration tool pushed to their mobile phone.
-A series of questions will screen them for COVID-19 symptoms, or other risk factors, and deny access if they are deemed at-risk.
-If infrared scanners detect an elevated body temperature, a potential symptom of COVID-19, access will be denied, and a push notification sent to the user’s phone.
-Those blocked from access may be directed to local testing centres.
+The project enables long-term care facility administrators to turn any door with a traditional card reader into a smart door that is monitored and controlled from anywhere.
+A person who wants to enter a care home will have a wellness declaration tool pushed to their mobile phone.
+A series of questions will screen them for COVID-19 symptoms, or other risk factors, and deny access if they are deemed at risk.
+If infrared scanners detect an elevated body temperature, a potential symptom of COVID-19, access will be denied, and a notification sent to the individual’s phone.
+Those blocked access may be directed to a local testing centre.